Follow us on...

 As a rule, non-EU citizens have to apply for a residence permit.
 The document is called eAT (elektronischer Aufenthaltstitel = electronic residence permit).
 We strongly recommend that you apply for your eAT within the first two weeks of your arrival.
 The production of your eAT takes about four weeks.
 The foreign registration office will either send the eAT by postal mail or let you know when you can pick it up.

 Important: The eAT usually consists of a chip card and the supplementary sheet.
 There are important data of your chip card on the supplementary sheet, e. g. the temporary residence permit.
-We recommend that you always carry this supplementary sheet with you.
+We recommend that you always carry this supplementary sheet with you as well.

 Prerequisite for the enrollment at the university is your residence permit (eAT).
 However, your eAT is not available by the time of enrollment.
 Thus the foreign registration office in Stuttgart provides you with a preliminary confirmation of an authorized residence permit (Vorläufige Bescheinigung über einen bewilligten Aufenthaltstitel) after you have applied for your eAT.
 You will have to bring the preliminary confirmation with you for the enrollment.

-Citizens of Australia, Brazil, Canada, Japan, and the USA amongst others may enter Germany without a visa.
+Citizens of Australia, Brazil, Canada, Japan, UK and the USA amongst others may enter Germany without a visa.
 Upon arrival in Germany you have to apply for a residence permit (Aufenthaltserlaubnis [de]) at your place of residence.
 In Stuttgart you can do so at the foreign registration office.
 Please consider that you need to arrange an appointment beforehand.

 You are a student from a country for which an entrance visa is required.
 So you need a student applicant visa or a student visa which has been issued by the German embassy in your home country.
 Upon arrival in Germany you have to apply for a residence permit (Aufenthaltserlaubnis [de]) at your place of residence.
 In Stuttgart you can do so at the foreign registration office.
 Please consider that you will need to arrange an appointment beforehand.

 The following documents must be provided: